Paramedic Education Program

 - Labor and delivery

-The program's acting Medical Director Thomas W. Stauffer, DO, works with the Program Director to assure that the program’s content follows the National Standard Curriculum, as well as state and regional guidelines.
+The program's acting Medical Director Thomas W. Stauffer, DO, works with the Program Director to ensure that the program’s content follows the National Standard Curriculum and state and regional guidelines.

 Field experience with regional advanced life support units will be arranged with preceptors approved by the Hospital.